DeaconDesperado/stratMap.php/README.md

 $output_format = $sm->generate();
 ```

+This is obviously a trivial example, but for larger datasets with chained conversions the process is greatly simplified.

 Remapping is presently a 1 to 1 relationship and will replace the key inline.
 Any key that is not remapped will be preserved in the output.